custom-discoveries/Ethereum/README.md

         - **dotenv set tgVersion** (Need to login into TigerGraph Cloud and get this from the Cluster listing)
         - **dotenv set Secret** (You will fill this in later, once the program creates a graph)
         - **dotenv set Token** (You will fill this in later, once the program creates a graph)
+[^1]: Note: This is the username & password of the TigerGraph DBA user, and not the account that you setup to log into the TigerGraph Cloud.
+[^2]: If you haven't alrady created a user, you will need to log into TigerGraph Cloud server and create a DBA user & password.
 ### Run
 - cd src/
 - python3 EthereumMain.py